coccoinomane/anon-integration-guide/projects/pendle/README.md

     - [TODO] Swap 1 ETH to stETH YT on Ethereum on Pendle
     - [TODO] Swap 1 stETH-PT to USDC on Ethereum on Pendle

-Please note that these commands will allow you to swap to / from all the tokens supported by the DEX aggregators used by Pendle, including tokens not listed in the token dropdown in the Pendle UI.
+Please note that you will be able to zap in / zap out to all the tokens supported by the DEX aggregators used by Pendle (Kyberswap, Okx, etc.), including those not listed in the token dropdown in the Pendle UI.

 ### Add and remove liquidity

+    - Add 1 stETH of liquidity to wstETH market on Ethereum on Pendle // in-kind liquidity add
-    - Provide 100 USDC of liquidity to stETH pool on Ethereum on Pendle
+    - Add 100 USDC of liquidity to wstETH market on Ethereum on Pendle // zap in from custom token
-    - Zap 100 USDC to wstETH pool on Ethereum on Pendle // same as above
+    - Zap 100 USDC to wstETH market on Ethereum on Pendle // same as above
-    - Provide 100 USDC of liquidity to stETH pool on Ethereum on Pendle, with a 1% slippage tolerance
+    - Zap 100 USDC to wstETH market on Ethereum on Pendle, with 1% slippage tolerance // zap in with custom slippage
+    - Remove my liquidity from wstETH market on Pendle on Ethereum // in-kind liquidity remove
-    - Remove my stETH liquidity to ETH on Ethereum on Pendle
+    - Remove my liquidity from wstETH market to USDC on Pendle on Ethereum // zap out to custom token
+    - Zap my liquidity from wstETH market to USDC on Pendle on Ethereum // same as above
-    - Remove half of my stETH liquidity to ETH on Ethereum on Pendle
+    - Remove half of my liquidity from wstETH market to USDC on Pendle on Ethereum // remove just a part of liquidity

-Please note that these commands will allow you to zap in / zap out to all the tokens supported by the DEX aggregators used by Pendle, including tokens not listed in the token dropdown in the Pendle UI.
+Please note that you will be able to zap in / zap out to all the tokens supported by the DEX aggregators used by Pendle (Kyberswap, Okx, etc.), including those not listed in the token dropdown in the Pendle UI.

 ## Rewards